-The Uam2ncf program takes UAM (or REMSAD or CAM_X) EMISSIONS gridded files and creates an I/O API gridded file from them, which can then be merged with other gridded SMOKE I/O API files.
-This program is useful for converting area, nonroad mobile, on-road mobile, and biogenic UAM-ready files to the I/O API format needed for CMAQ or MAQSIP.
-Uam2ncf can also be used with low-level point sources, but not with the elevated-point-source inputs for UAM, REMSAD, and CAM_X .
+The Uam2ncf program takes UAM EMISSIONS gridded files and creates an I/O API gridded file from them, which can then be merged with other gridded SMOKE I/O API files.
+This program is useful for converting area, nonroad mobile, on-road mobile, and biogenic UAM-ready files to the I/O API format needed for CMAQ.
+Uam2ncf can also be used with low-level point sources, but not with the elevated-point-source inputs for UAM and CAM_X .

-If you wish to create CMAQ or MAQSIP inputs from model-ready emissions for UAM, REMSAD, or CAM_X , you must take the following steps:
+If you wish to create CMAQ inputs from model-ready emissions for UAM or CAM_X, you must take the following steps:

-- 1. Use Uam2ncf to convert individual source categories for area, biogenic, and mobile sources to I/O API format. - 2.
+- Use Uam2ncf to convert individual source categories for area, biogenic, and mobile sources to I/O API format. - 2.
 Run SMOKE for point-source inventory to create 3-D I/O API file. - 3.
 Run Mrggrid to combine converted inventory for nonpoint sources with SMOKE-created inventory for point sources.

-Because this optional program operates on model-ready files, it is run before the CMAQ or MAQSIP air quality model.
+Because this optional program operates on model-ready files, it is run before the CMAQ air quality model.